 Available in VPC

-When you create a service to use Ncloud Kubernetes Service, you can automatically create a load balancer instance which is connected to the service.
+When you create a service to use Ncloud Kubernetes Service, you can automatically create a Load Balancer instance which is integrated to the service.

 Create instances